-Keep in mind that if any of the HOA covenants, conditions and restrictions are illegal, or are being applied in an illegal fashion, it may be time to contact a lawyer instead of waiting to cast your vote.
+If any of the HOA bylaws or CC&Rs are flat-out illegal under the law of your state, or are being applied in an illegal or discriminatory fashion, it may be time to contact a lawyer instead of waiting to cast your vote.

-In most cases, however, you can't just stop paying the fees without taking some legal action first.
-If you stop paying fees without taking formal action, your HOA may be able to put a lien on your house.
-When this happens, the debt may not go away until it’s paid.
+In most cases, however, you can't just stop paying the fees without taking some formal action first.
+If you stop paying fees without taking such action, your HOA may be able to put a lien on your house and ultimately even foreclose.
+When this happens, the debt may not go away until the (former) homeowner pays it.